 Guinea – West Africa Ebola Outbreak

 The first Ebola outbreak was registered in February 2014 in Guinea.
 This outbreak is caused by the most aggressive species of Ebola, the Zaire Ebola species, with no direct way of killing or destroying it.

-According to the world Health organization (WHO), the outbreak is still contained to Liberia and Guinea.
-It is also believed that in Sierra Leone, Ghana and Mali cases have been reported but the WHO insists none is confirmed.
+According to the World Health Organization (WHO), the outbreak is still contained in Liberia and Guinea.
+It is also believed that in Sierra Leone, Ghana and Mali, cases have been reported but the WHO insists that none has been confirmed.
 Suspected Malian cases are still being investigated.

-Number of cases in Guinea continue to grow with more than 150 suspected cases, more than 100 deaths with only about 70 confirmed to be Ebola.
+The number of cases in Guinea continues to grow with more than 150 suspected cases and more than 100 deaths yet only about 70 have been confirmed to be Ebola.
 20 cases have occurred in the capital of Guinea, Conakry.
 More than 20 cases have been reported in Liberia with more than 10 deaths, 5 of these cases being confirmed to be Ebola.
 According to WHO, about 9 out of 10 patients its doctors are seeing are dying.

-The three most affected countries, Guinea, Liberia and Sierra Leone have responded in a number of ways including activating their national emergency committees and performing need assessments.
-ECOWAS disbursed USD $250,000 to help fight the outbreak.
+The three most affected countries, Guinea, Liberia and Sierra Leone have responded in a number of ways including activating their national emergency committees and performing needed assessments.
+ECOWAS disbursed $250,000 to help fight the outbreak.
 Other organizations including the European Commission (EC) and the United States Centers for disease control have also donated personnel and funds to aid in fighting the outbreak.
-Doctors without borders have also been at the forefront in the fight against the outbreak.
+Doctors Without Borders have also been at the forefront in the fight against the outbreak.

 Senegal, through its interior ministry, ordered all movement of people through its border with Guinea suspended.